rehman-talha/Wordwise/README.md

 1. **Wordwise Popup:** Access Wordwise features through the extension icon in the toolbar, providing easy access to import/export and view words.

-2. **On-Page Word Definitions:** Experience Wordwise in action as it automatically displays meanings for difficult words directly on the webpage.
+2. **On-Page Word Definitions:** Experience Wordwise in action as it automatically displays meanings for difficult words directly on top of the words.

 3. **Double Click Functionality:** Double click on words within articles to open a popup, allowing you to add, remove, or modify definitions for specific words.